 What is a reasonable timeline for a website project?

 Generally speaking, it can take anywhere from 4-8 weeks to get your website up and running.
 Of course, the actual timeline of your project will depend on factors such as the complexity of the site, the amount of content that needs to be created, and how quickly feedback is provided.

 All the above steps are essentially pre-ambles to help you prepare for this one.
 With your goals, base knowledge, budget, and timeline in mind, it’s time to start thinking about the person or agency you want to partner with for your website project.

 This step will take some time, and rightfully so.
 After all, your future partner will be the lynchpin to reaching your goals and spending your budget wisely.
-The right agency also becomes a long-term partner who helps you not just finish your initial website but keep it up to date over time (more on that below).
+The right agency also becomes a long-term partner who helps you finish your initial website and keep it up to date over time (more on that below).

 6. Establish Regular Check-Ins

 As soon as you find a partner, define the way in which you want to work with them.
 Chances are if you choose an experienced agency, they have a standard workflow and process.
 Ask them to share it, and make sure it works with you and your own schedule and abilities.